 This canja de galinha is a classic Brazilian chicken and rice soup, made in the instant pot with little effort and lots of returns!
 This delicious, filling and nourishing recipe goes a long way and freezes wonderfully for a week’s worth of comforting meals.

-Canja de galinha literally translates to something like chicken congee, so like, ya know, chicken and rice soup.
+Canja de galinha, or just canja, is the Portuguese name for chicken and rice soup.
+It literally translates to something like chicken congee, ya know, chicken and rice soup.

 Canja is a very popular soup, not only in Brazil, but also in Portugal and Cape Verde, and each place has their own recipes and traditions for how to make, how to eat and when to eat this dish.

 In Brazil, canja de galinha is traditionally made with the whole chicken, or with whole pieces of chicken, such as wings, or legs including the bone as well as the skin.
 When prepared this way, this soup is known as canja gorda (fat congee) because of all the fat from the chicken skin that dissolves into the soup.